Commands and shortcuts I use in the shell (the terminal)

 to find a file in a given directory (more about find).

-to display all files downloaded in the last 24 hours (more about the option mtime).
+to print all files modified in the last 24 hours.

 is an alias for commit